OpenSourceEconomics/respy/docs/model-specification.rst

     :header-rows: 1

-In alignment to Keane and Wolpin (1994), the error terms of the model are set to follow a multivariate normal distribution, allowing for cross-corellation are admissible, and excluding serial corelation.
-In the initialization file, the shock parameters have to be specified as standard deviations (single-digit subscipts) and covariances (double-digit subscipt).
-In the implemetation, the requested number of realizations is drawn from the standard normal distribution.
+In alignment to Keane and Wolpin (1994), the error terms of the model are set to follow a multivariate normal distribution, allowing for cross-correlation are admissible, and excluding serial correlation.
+In the initialization file, the shock parameters have to be specified as standard deviations (single-digit subscripts) and covariances (double-digit subscript).
+In the implementation, the requested number of realizations is drawn from the standard normal distribution.
 The draws are then multiplied by the shock parameters set in the initialization file in order to generate the desired variance-covariance structure.

+In this example specification the model implementation implies three types of heterogeneous agents.
+The current version of the code works both with more than three types, as well as with homogeneous agents (only one type).
+In order to add a type, a block of two and a block of four coefficients need to be specified in the categories ``type_shares`` and ``type_shifts``", respectively.

 ..
 Warning::